reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 </Note>

-At this point, we've moved the state to live in the Game component, but the UI should be fully working, just as it was before the refactor.
+At this point, we've moved the state to live in the Game component, ands the UI should be fully working, just as it was before the refactor.

 Here is what the code should look like at this point: